Cloud vs On-Premise Hosting

 On-Premise

-With on-premise software, companies without their own server infrastructure in place will incur significant expenses to set up a proper environment, with the right power, space and resources before being able to utilise the technology.
-The main pricing model for an on-premise solution is usually a one-time payment, however the main drawback here is that that cost is usually extremely high.
+With on-premise software, companies without their own server infrastructure in place will incur significant expenses to set up a proper environment, as you need the right power, space, and resources before being able to utilise the technology.
+The main pricing model for an on-premise solution is usually a one-time payment, however the main drawback here is that the cost is usually extremely high.
+Plus, you still need to budget for upgrades, maintenance, IT staffing, and hardware replacement every 3–5 years.

 Cloud

-As this is deployed by third party servers, cloud solutions don’t generate additional costs for infrastructure and maintenance of the server environment.
-Pricing models for operation can vary, with different subscription plans whether that be: per user, per month, per year, per data usage.
-The cloud offers flexible monthly payments that can scale with your business.
-Monthly flexible payments, that you’re in control of.
+As this is deployed by third-party servers, cloud solutions don’t generate additional costs for infrastructure and maintenance of the server.
+Pricing models for operation can vary with different subscription plans, offering flexible monthly payments that can scale with your business.
+In 2026, pricing flexibility is greater than ever, with per-user, per-service, per-usage, or AI-assisted workload-based options.
+Using the cloud means you only need to scale when it suits your business, giving more cost control than on-premise.

 Deployment